 Many business owners – including experienced coaches – have some form of copy blindness.
 They are puzzled when their own materials don’t bring results or when their own clients keep working hard without seeing progress.
 They sometimes push even harder, which makes things worse: it’s like planting seeds in the wrong soil and then going all out with water and fertilizer.

-Can you learn to distinguish one marketing archetypea from another, just by reading websites?
+Can you learn to distinguish one marketing archetype from another, just by reading websites?

 Absolutely.
-Here are 3 things you can do starting now:
+Here are 3 things you can do starting now to develop a consistent brand: